topleet/MSR2022/README.md

 beta <- 0.4
 prob <- 1 / (1 + exp(- (alpha + beta * X)))
 ```
-We first set alpha and beta to some invented values (we
+We first **set alpha and beta** to some values that we make up (we
 recommend the reader to try alternatives).
-Next we produce
+Next we **produce
-the corresponding probability of defects as a function of alpha, beta and X. The code is vectorized.
+the corresponding probability** of defects as a function of alpha, beta and X. The code is vectorized.
 Since X is a vector, the results of the above arithmetic operations is also a vector.
 Further, we see the [inverted logistic function](https://en.wikipedia.org/wiki/Logit) (1 / (1 + exp(- x)), which is typically hidden in the internals of software packages for fitting logistic regression models.
+We use this functional relation in revers to its typical usage.

 The next part simulates the final defects.